 Will we receive data from this survey?

 Yes.
 A data file (in MS Excel format) and a codebook will be sent to all participating institutions.

 Though the current study has no more than minimal risks, all research has risks.
 Some research participants may find the questions challenging to answer.
 Participants may find the survey effort challenging as well, particularly if the topic of the institution’s culture of assessment is contentious or difficult to discuss at your institution.
 For some, allowing participants to respond to the survey’s questions may outweigh the perceived benefits of engaging in the survey.

 Yes!
 Locally advertising the Survey of Assessment Culture through speeches, emails, communications, etc. is highly encouraged.
 We ask that you not provide any monetary incentives for participation in the survey as this is not approved through our survey protocol and may influence responses for reasons unrelated to the topic under study.
 A sample email to send to potential participants before the survey launches may be found here.

 Yes.
 Up to 16 additional questions can be added to the end of each survey for a fee of $500 per survey.
 Instructions for supplying these additional questions are included on the Registration Page.
 Since this research effort is an ongoing, longitudinal, nationwide study, we are unable to change questions or responses to core questions.

 Dr. Matthew Fuller, Associate Professor of Higher Education Administration and Director of the Higher Education Leadership Doctoral Program at Sam Houston State University is the Principal Investigator for this annual study.
-He may be reached at email@example.com or 936.294.1147.
+He may be reached at email@example.com or 936.294.1865